jim-at-jibba/telecharger/README.md

 ## Todo

 - [x] Figure out how to stream output from download to viewport
+- [ ] Auto start next download
 - [ ] Allow multiple downloads at once
 - [ ] Add more options to form
 - [ ] Figure out better way to do focus state, rather than duplicating views
 - [x] Add ability to delete queued items
 - [ ] Populate details when item is selected
-- [ ] Add terminal notify to success/error events
+- [x] Add terminal notify to success/error events
 - [ ] limit done query to 10 items

 ## Author